bozdoz/advent-of-code-2022/BLOG.md

 Inserting array values, and removing array values is still a little annoying.
 We'll see how painful Part 2 is later.

 Part 2 was a little harder to grasp.
-I found it very hard to debug too, since all the numbers are obscured by the `decryptioin key`.
+I found it very hard to debug too, since all the numbers are obscured by the `decryption key`.
 Also, keeping track of a list, which is being shuffled 10 times is difficult.
 I eventually settled on keeping two lists: a slice of original nodes which represented the numbers, and a `container/list` linked list which had pointers to the numbers, and represented the current order.
 This worked!
 I did however have to get the current index on each iteration, and cast(?) the `any` types back to get values.
 This ran in just over a second for part 2:

 ```sh
 1 | 27726 (82.975042ms)